vEnhance/web.evanchen.cc/input/puzzlehunt.md

    (See also [Microsoft's common encoding list][msenc].)
 1. **Always make a spreadsheet** whenever you are working on a puzzle.
-   (Trying to do a puzzle without a spreadsheet is analogous to not bringing scratch paper to the USAMO.
+   (Trying to do a puzzle without a spreadsheet is analogous to not bringing scratch paper to a math exam.)
-   It’s literally impossible.)
    Google spreadsheet works well if you are working in teams.
    - If using Google spreadsheets, there are some annoying tasks you might like to automate such as A=1 to Z=26, indexing with spaces deleted, etc.
      [There's a library for this](https://github.com/mmachenry/mystery-hunt-sheets-addons).
-2. Use **multiple screens**
-   (e.g. extra monitor, old laptop, tablet, smart TV, etc.).
+2. Use **multiple screens** (e.g. extra monitor, old laptop, tablet, smart TV, etc.).
    Being able to view both a spreadsheet and the puzzle at the same time is tremendously useful.
    Also, if you have a printer or pencil/paper, having hard copies of relevant information can be similarly helpful.
-3. **Check your work!**
-   (Better yet, have teammates help you check your work.)
+3. **Check your work!** (Better yet, have teammates help you check your work.)
    Quote from [Allen Rabinovich's advice][advice]:
    "A good friend of mine once said that if he were to write a guide on how to solve puzzles, that’s all he would say."
 4. Print out a [code sheet](upload/EvanPuzzleCodings.pdf)
-   of **common encodings**
+   of **common encodings**.
    There are other charts like [Puzzled Pint][ppint]).
 5. Use [Nutrimatic](https://nutrimatic.org) to find phrases
    given only some of the letters.